xkodyhuskyx/gfiberwithunifi/README.md

 https://www.thefloofyfox.com/guides/technical/gfiber-with-unifi

-This script and guide is actively maintained and will updated as changes are needed.
+This script and guide is actively maintained and will be updated as changes are needed.
 I will also respond to any issues posted within 48 hours.

 ## !!
 WARNING !!
 Read the [Disclaimer](https://github.com/xkodyhuskyx/gfiberwithunifi/blob/main/DISCLAIMER.md) before performing any actions or using this script!!
 Back up your controller configurations!!!